waqarilyas/node-typescript-boilerplate/README.md

 All responses are managed using the Error and Success middlewares in the middlewares folder.

 ## Tests
-ests are written using Chai and can be found in tests folder.
+Tests are written using Chai and can be found in tests folder.